the-turing-way/the-turing-way/book/website/communication/binder.md

 1. Make an account on [GitHub](https://github.com/).
 2. Create a repository for the project you wish to make a Binder of.
+   Make sure it is publicly available if you are using the [mybinder.org](https://mybinder.org) service.
 3. Upload your project files (including the file you have created to specify your computational environment) to the repository and save ("commit" in the vocabulary of version control) them there.

 If you are unable to complete these steps, refer to the chapter on {ref}`version control <rr-vcs>` and the {ref}`collab-guide` for a fuller explanation.